shaziaruybal/website-apero/content/publications/2021-PLOSGen/index.md

 publishDate: '2021-02-25'
 publication_types:
   - '2'
-excerpt: 'We described population structure at of the highly diverse genes encoding the immunodominant surface antigen of *P falciparum* at the global scale.
+excerpt: 'We described population structure at of the highly diverse genes encoding the immunodominant surface antigen of *P. falciparum* at the global scale.
 This work was chosen by the PLOS Genetics editors to be featured with an accompanying [Perspectives piece.](https://doi.org/10.1371/journal.pgen.1009344)'
-subtitle: 'We described population structure at of the highly diverse genes encoding the immunodominant surface antigen of *P falciparum* at the global scale'
+subtitle: 'We described population structure at of the highly diverse genes encoding the immunodominant surface antigen of P. falciparum at the global scale'
 featured: yes
 links:
 - icon: doi